 When the same configuration data as the backup exists in the internal storage, a cautionary dialog box is displayed, and you can select the appropriate operation using the [Overwrite], [Skip], or [Cancel] key.

-Same config file exists in this unit.
-File : Setting1 Apply the same treatment to all subsequent conflicts Overwrite Skip Cancel
+Same conf File : Set ig file exists in ting1 this unit.

+the same treatm quent conflicts ent to all

+Overwrite Skip Cancel